sparkflows/sparkflows-docs/docs/release-notes/upcoming.rst

 UI
 ---

-- Introducing new icons for nodes
+- Enabling user to choose icons for Report, dashboard and applications